revere7/UCNet_Steganalysis/README.md

 # UCNet_Steganalysis

-The source code for manuscript "Universal Deep Network for Steganalysis of Color Image based on Channel Representation"
+This is the PyTorch implementation of the manscript "Universal Deep Network for Steganalysis of Color Image based on Channel Representation".

+# Requirements:
 The version to be improved...